AlexandreFenyo/net-monitor/README.md

 }
 ````

-There is currently 3 types of probes:
+There is currently 3 types of internal probes:

 - SNMPv1
 - SNMPv2c